Xilinx/SDSoC_Examples/getting_started/row_array_2d/README.md

 ### Executing Emulated Application
 ***Recommended Execution Flow for Example Applications in Emulation***

-The makefile for the application can directly executed the application with the following command:
+The makefile for the application can directly execute with the following command:
 ```
 make check TARGETS=emu